Watch A Combat Ship Get Dropped Into The Sea On It’s Launch

 Watch as the new USS Detroit combat ship gets dropped into the sea during it’s October launch.
 Would certainly hate to be aboard at the moment of impact.

-This fine ship was built by Lockheed Martin-led and is America’s sixth vessel to be named after the city of Detroit.
+This fine ship was built by Lockheed Martin-led and is America’s sixth vessel to be that was given the name Detroit.
 It is a Freedom class littoral combat ship that ways 2.862 tons with a full load.

-The USS Detroit (LCS-7) is powered by two Rolls-Royce MT30 36 MW gas turbines, two Colt-Pielstick diesel engines and four Rolls-Royce waterjets.
-It has a top speed of 45 knots (52 mph; 83 km/h) and can stay at see for 21 days.
+The USS Detroit (LCS-7) is powered by two Rolls-Royce MT30 36 MW gas turbines four Rolls-Royce waterjets and two Colt-Pielstick diesel engines.
+It can reach speeds up to 45 knots (52 mph; 83 km/h) and can stay at see for 21 days.

 Despite it’s size the USS Detroit also carries aircraft, 2 MH-60R/S Seahawks and a MQ-8 Fire Scout.

 MQ-8 Fire Scout.

 Image Source 906daily

 The ship was launched into the waters in a ceremonial ship launching process which is an old tradition which has been done in many countries for centuries.
 This method of launch is a sort of blessing and is supposed to give the vessel good fortune for its journeys on the seas.